Sarah Greville, Countess of Warwick: Second marriage

 After the death of her elder son, Lord Monson, the countess continued to use his seat at Gatton Park as an occasional home.
+Amongst her contributions to the interiors there was the commissioning of Joseph Severn to paint a scheme of frescos to decorate the main halls, which included figures of her sons incorporated into the scheme.
+Although celebrated in their day, the wall paintings were destroyed by a disastrous fire in 1934.
 She was considered a notable philanthropist, her obituary saying:"The life of this estimable lady was spent in one undiminishing and unceasing course of charity, kindness and benevolence; which was equally felt in the neighbourhood of Warwick Castle, and in the vicinity of her son Lord Monson's mansion at Gatton."

 She died in January 1851, at Clifton Gardens, in London, aged 64, and was buried in St Andrew's churchyard, at Gatton.
 Her husband survived her by two years, dying in August 1853, aged 74.
 He was succeeded to the earldom by their son.